 Statutory changes have gone into effect that have caused the campaign finance forms to be revised.
-Please review the documents in their entirety before formally submitting to the Coconino County Elections Office.
+Please review any documents in their entirety before formally submitting to the Coconino County Elections Department.
 It is recommended that each committee review the updated campaign finance law in the Arizona Revised Statutes, Title 16, Chapter 6 (A.R.S. §§ 16-901--16-938).

-I do not intend to spend more than $1,200 during the campaign.
+I do not intend to spend more than $1,500 during the campaign

-- No campaign finance filing or reporting is required unless a candidate raises or spends, in any combination, more than $1,200.
-A Statement of Organization must be filed within 10 days [A.R.S. § 16-906(C)] of surpassing $1,200.
+- Campaign finance reporting is required if a candidate raises or spends, in any combination, more than $1,500.

-- A Statement of Organization (A.R.S. § 16-905) must be filed once $1,200 is raised or spent, in any combination.
-This will also trigger the requirement to file campaign finance reports during each filing period.
+- A Statement of Organization must be filed upon reaching the $1,500 threshold.
+Filing a Statement of Organization does trigger the requirement to file campaign finance reports during each reporting period.

 - A candidate may have only one candidate committee in existence for the same office during the same election cycle [A.R.S. § 16-906(F)].
-A candidate may keep a previous candidate committee open solely for the purpose of debt retirement, or may transfer the previous debt into a new candidate committee.
+If you have a candidate committee from a previous election for the same office, you can continue to use that committee for the current election.

 - A candidate committee must include the candidate's name and office sought [A.R.S. § 16-906(B)(1)(a)].

-- A candidate or committee has 10 days to file an amended Statement of Organization.
+- You, or your committee, have 10 days to file an amended Statement of Organization.

-- Filing a Termination Statement will close an active political committee and must be filed with a campaign finance report showing a balance of zero.
+- Filing a Termination Statement will close an active political committee.
+It must be filed with a campaign finance report showing a balance of zero.
 Prior to filing, any outstanding campaign finance reports must be filed and any applicable late fees must be paid.